SYSTEM EXPANSION POLICY

 The Record drawings shall contain thereon the same information required for the design drawings corrected to Record conditions and shall include the locations of all streets and utilities (both main lines and laterals) that parallel or cross the installed water and/or wastewater mains.
 The location of the lateral end, shown in the plan view, shall be graphically correct with respect to property corners, manholes, utility poles, etc. Each drawing shall be marked ‘Record’ and dated.

 B. The Developer and Engineer are advised that since the Record drawings become the property of the Authority and an official part of their public records, the Authority expects nothing less than the most professional engineering and drafting work.

-D. The reproducible mylars of the Record drawings are to bear a seal of a Registered Professional Engineer, registered in the Commonwealth of Pennsylvania.
-The registered professional engineer shall certify that the Record information is true and correct.
-The mylar Record drawings shall be signed and dated by the Registered Professional Engineer.
+D. The Record Drawings are to bear a seal of a Registered Professional Engineer, registered in the Commonwealth of Pennsylvania.
+A copy of the electronic CAD file; a copy of the installed appurtenances GIS coordinates, and two copies of the printed drawings shall be presented to the Authority.
+The Registered Professional Engineer shall certify that the Record Information is true and correct.

 E. In the event more than one Engineer is retained by the Developer over a period of time to produce Record Drawings on a piece-meal basis, it will be the responsibility of the Developer when all facilities have been constructed to retain one Engineer to produce a complete set of drawings showing Record conditions of all appurtenances.